 New labels for Danske Invest funds

-If you invest in funds from Danske Invest, you will in future come across new labels that show you that a fund meets the criteria for sustainable investment products or for ESG investments.
-The labels replace our previous product labels – ESG Inside – and they make it easy for you to see which criteria the funds in Danske Invest fulfil.
-Danske Invest currently does not offer sustainable funds, so at present you will only find funds labelled with the ESG label.
-We are working to be able to offer sustainable funds during the course of 2021.
+If you invest in funds from Danske Invest, you will in the future come across new labels that show you that a fund meets the criteria for sustainable investment products or for ESG investments.
+The labels replace our previous product labels – ESG Inside – and they make it easy for you to see which criteria the funds in Danske Invest fulfill.

 Responsible investments – a developing area

 For many years, Danske Bank has been working to integrate ESG risks into our investment processes.
 We are also working on being able to offer our customers an increasing number of responsible investment products in the coming years within the framework of the new EU legislation.